Blurdroid/super-store-data-modelling/README.md

 ## Project Objectives

 - **Design a scalable and efficient data model** that can handle large volumes of retail data.
-- **Load data** into the database from various sources, ensuring data integrity.
 - **Perform data cleaning and transformation** to prepare the data for analysis.
 - **Validate the data** to ensure accuracy and consistency.
 - **Enable comprehensive queries and analytics** to generate business insights.